 Is Coke bad for the environment?

-Regardless of the health risks, Coke is still a beloved beverage.
+Despite the health risks, Coke is still a beloved beverage.
 But there’s another key problem with its mass production: plastic.

 While Coca-Cola and PepsiCo do package many of their products in aluminum cans, which are easier to recycle than plastic, both also produce billions of plastic bottles every year.
 In fact, the beverage giants, which each produce a range of drinks and food products in addition to Coke, are two of the biggest plastic polluters on the planet.